 Council Tax Premium for empty properties

-Where a property has been left empty for more than 2 years it will be subject to a Council Tax Premium, meaning for these properties the liable person will pay an additional charge on top of their normal Council Tax.
-The following council tax premium charges will apply on long term empty properties from the dates specified.
+In the Westmorland and Furness Council area, properties left empty for more than 2 years will be subject to a Council Tax Premium, meaning that for these properties, the liable person will pay an additional charge on top of their normal Council Tax.

-The following council tax premium charges will apply on long term empty properties from the dates specified.
+The following council tax premium charges will apply on long term empty properties from the dates specified:

 Duration properties have been empty | Previous premium | New premium | Date of effect |